KNOWLEDGE CENTER

 Why start with condominium and cooperative governance?

 Because it's the clearest test case.
-A multi-trillion-dollar sector with essentially zero regulatory oversight, sixty years of failed reform attempts, primary sources documented everywhere, and a million New Yorkers alone under unaccountable governance.
-If our accountability loop works there, it generalizes to the other focus areas.
+A multi-trillion-dollar sector with almost no governance-specific oversight, decades of failed reform attempts, primary sources documented everywhere, and more than one million New Yorkers living in co-op and condo housing with few accountability mechanisms.
+The intent is that if the planned accountability loop works there, it would generalize to the other proposed areas of focus.

 What is the "accountability loop"?

-Three steps: Identify the gap (primary-source research), Propose the fix (model bills, standards, disclosure templates), and Verify implementation (public, versioned scorecards on whether the fix was actually adopted and whether behavior changed).
+The planned three-step model: Identify the gap (primary-source research), Propose the fix (model bills, standards, disclosure templates), and Verify implementation (public, versioned scorecards on whether the fix was actually adopted and whether behavior changed).
 Most reform work stops after step 1 or step 2.
-We run all three, on the record, year after year.
+TASFGA intends to run all three, on the record, year after year.

 Is TASFGA a government agency?

-No. TASFGA is a private nonprofit in formation, organized as a 501(c)(3) under U.S. law.
-We advocate for public-sector oversight and publish research that may inform regulators and legislators, but we are not part of any government.
+No. TASFGA is pre-incorporation.
+The plan is to incorporate as a New York not-for-profit and to seek IRS recognition under 501(c)(3) and 501(c)(4); no determination has been issued, and donations are not yet tax-deductible.
+It plans to advocate for public-sector oversight and to publish research that may inform regulators and legislators, but it is not part of any government.

 Can TASFGA investigate my board, my agency, or my elected official?

 Not with subpoena power.
-TASFGA publishes research, documents patterns, and supports people navigating complaint and litigation pathways.
-For our in-field reporting on Focus Area 1 (residential community governance), see condoscoopsnyc.org.
+TASFGA plans to publish research, document patterns, and support people navigating complaint and litigation pathways.
+For in-field reporting on the planned Focus 1 (residential community governance), see condoscoopsnyc.org.

 How is TASFGA funded?

-Membership dues, individual donations, and foundation grants.
-We accept no funding from entities whose conduct we audit — see our Financials & Transparency page for the full Independence Policy.
+The planned funding model is membership dues, individual donations, and foundation grants, with a policy of accepting no funding from entities whose conduct it audits — see the Financials & Transparency page for the proposed Independence Policy.
+Because TASFGA is pre-incorporation and has no IRS determination, donations are not yet tax-deductible.

-Membership ($75–$250/yr) includes the research library, Monthly Brief, and 1–2 free quick lookups per month (staff-researched, 2-hour cap).
-Deep research questions — counsel-reviewed, primary-source cited, 2–8 pages — are $150 each for members, $300 for non-members.
-This hybrid model keeps membership accessible while ensuring each researched answer is sustainably funded.
-Every published answer feeds back into the member library, so the knowledge base compounds over time.
-See Ask-a-TASFGA for the full scope and SLA.
+Under the planned, not-yet-available model, membership ($75–$250/yr, illustrative) would include the research library, Monthly Brief, and 1–2 free quick lookups per month.
+Deep research questions — primary-source cited, 2–8 pages — would be priced at roughly $150 each for members and $300 for non-members.
+This hybrid model is intended to keep membership accessible while ensuring each researched answer is sustainably funded, with each published answer feeding back into the member library so the knowledge base compounds over time.
+See Ask-a-TASFGA for the proposed scope.
+(TASFGA has no staff or engaged counsel yet; the research and review steps describe an intended future process.)

 How can I help?

-Join as a member, volunteer expertise to the Council, submit documentation of governance failures you've witnessed, or support us financially.
+Register interest in membership, volunteer expertise toward the planned Council, submit documentation of governance failures you've witnessed, or support the effort financially (note: donations are not yet tax-deductible).
 Start at Support.